DiviProject/Divi/documentation/DATAFILES.md

+# Data Directory

 ## Definition

-__Data dir__ is a special folder that holds all information regarding blockchain and p2p network.
+__Data dir__ is a special folder that holds all information regarding the blockchain and p2p network.

 ## Location